aliyun/terraform-provider-alicloud/website/docs/r/ddosbgp_instance.html.markdown

 * `bandwidth` - (Required, ForceNew) Elastic defend bandwidth of the instance.
 This value must be larger than the base defend bandwidth.
 Valid values: 51,91,101,201,301.
 The unit is Gbps.
 * `ip_count` - (Required, ForceNew) IP count of the instance.
 Valid values: 100.
 * `ip_type` - (Required, ForceNew) IP version of the instance.
 Valid values: IPv4,IPv6.
-* `period` - (Optional, ForceNew) The duration that you will buy Ddosbgp instance (in month).
+* `period` - (Optional) The duration that you will buy Ddosbgp instance (in month).
 Valid values: [1~9], 12, 24, 36.
 Default to 12.
 At present, the provider does not support modify "period".
 * `normal_bandwidth` - (Required, ForceNew) Normal defend bandwidth of the instance.
 The unit is Gbps.

 ## Attributes Reference